galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-umis/tutorial.md

 >
 {: .question}

-The purpose of transcript barcodes is to reduce the impact of duplicate reads than occur non-linearly during the amplification process.
+The purpose of transcript barcodes is to reduce the impact of duplicated reads that occur non-linearly during the amplification process.

 For this reason, transcript barcodes do not need to be unique.
 As long as we know that a given read maps to a specific transcript (i.e. after mapping it to a transcriptome), then we can assess how unique that read is based on: